williamjsdavis/secn-PR/README.md

 <img src="/figures/example_figure03.png" height="400"/>

 ### Estimate stochastic process
 From the conditional moments, the correlation time and drift and noise functions of the stochastic process can be estimated using the `estimateSPmodel()` function.
 Options for the calculations are in the `FitOptionsClass` class definition.
+For example, `fixThetaValue` allows for setting the correlation time to a particular value rather than solving for it.

 ```MATLAB
 % Setting options (no arguments => default)